 - their identity

 - relevant circumstances

-- entitlement

-- reasons for payment
+- · reasons for payment

-Claimants must be given a calendar month, or a longer period if considered reasonable, to provide information or evidence in connection with their new claim.
+Claimants must be given a calendar month to provide information or evidence in connection with their new claim.
 The calendar month begins when the claimant is informed what evidence is needed.
 This applies to any declaration made within the first Assessment Period.